Some suggestions...

 • I don’t meet the eligibility criteria but I still need help?

-In the event that your average attendance rate falls below 75%, we would expect strategies for improving your attendance to be discussed and agreed with your Learner Mentor, and goals to improve attendance set.
+In the event that your average attendance rate falls below 75%, we would expect strategies for improving your attendance to be discussed and agreed with your Progress Coach, and goals to improve attendance set.
 Should you fail to achieve any agreed goals within the specified time period, we reserve the right to suspend any further support due to you until which time the goals have been met and your attendance level improves to an acceptable level.

 We reserve the right to suspend your support payments and adjust your award accordingly to reflect your total period of absence and remove your entitlement to any outstanding accumulated payments.